genepi/cloudgene-website/index.md

 title: Cloudgene
 ---

 Cloudgene is a platform for Hadoop.
-By connecting your Hadoop applications to Cloudgene, a powerful web application is created within minutes.
+By connecting Hadoop applications to Cloudgene, a powerful web application is created within minutes.
 Cloudgene supports the complete workflow including data transfer, program execution and data export.
 Feedback is provided at any point to users.
 The overall goal of Cloudgene is to build Software As A Service (SaaS) approaches for currently available and future Hadoop programs.

 <a class="btn btn-info" href="/cloudgene-website/getting-started">Getting started</a>